toth12/data_processing_lts/scripts/create_ushmm_metadata/README.md

 * **get\_interview\_title.py:**: queries undress\_experiment for the title field.Returns a dictionary with 1514 entries, the keys being the 'id' of the interview and the value being the interview title
 * **get\_interviewee_name.py:**: queries undress\_experiment for the interviewee field (1301 fields have it).
 If not found, check if there is a summary (summary begins with the name of the interviewee) and use it as a backup method (201 names found through this backup method).
 Returns a dictionary with 1503 entries, the keys being the 'id' of the interview and the value being the interviewee name.
 * **get\_provenance.py**: queries undress\_experiment for the historical provenance field, returns a dictionary with 1514 entries, the keys being the 'id' of the interview and the value being the provenance
+* **get\_shelfmark.py**: queries undress\_experiment for the rgn field, returns a dictionary with 1514 entries, the keys being the 'id' of the interview and the value being the shelfmark

 * **sample**: a folder with sample documents of the undress_experiment collection and a result.txt that shows the resulting collection